Home / Attractions / London Eye Deals

 5. You can see up to 25 miles from the top of the London Eye on a clear day.

-6. Did you know that the London Eye contributes 1% of ticket sales in perpetuity to the local community?
+6. Not many people realise that the London Eye contributes 1% of ticket sales in perpetuity to the local community.
+This has already raised in excess of £14 million for the local community over the past 26 years.

 Red Comment Icon